 - Student awareness of and appreciation of diversity are maximized when instructors create structured opportunities for classmates to learn about and from one another (Johnson & Johnson, 2014; Gurin et al. , 2013).
 Such opportunities could include regular icebreakers at the start of class, team activities where students self-identify strengths and skills, or peer interviews about prior experience with course material.

-To support you in reflection and development of your inclusive teaching practices, this document provides additional specific teaching strategies aligned with five inclusive teaching principles supported by the research described above (with additional resources on this page).
+To support you in reflection and development of your inclusive teaching practices, this document provides additional specific teaching strategies aligned with five inclusive teaching principles supported by the research described above.
 How might your teaching be guided by an attention to such principles?
 How can you enhance inclusiveness and equity in your classroom, studio, lab, and/or office hours?
 These are questions you can productively reflect upon throughout your teaching career.

 [See http://crlt.umich.edu/research-basis-inclusive-teaching for additional references.]